In China, high demand for robots but too many robot manufacturers

 "Zhejiang province is facing a worker shortage.
 We have new constraints on resources, input factors, and the environment; we need to adjust our economy's structure," said Zhou Tufa, division chief at the province's industrial investment department.

-"We hope to substitute machines for labourers doing heavy physical work," he said in an interview in the provincial capital Hangzhou.
+"We hope to substitute machines for laborers doing heavy physical work," he said in an interview in the provincial capital Hangzhou.

 Local governments have adopted a variety of different stimulus tactics in robotics.
-Dongguan, a manufacturing centre in Guangdong, has been particularly aggressive, creating a 200 million yuan ($33 million) investment fund to subsidise robotics investments by local firms.
+Dongguan, a manufacturing center in Guangdong, has been particularly aggressive, creating a 200 million yuan ($33 million) investment fund to subsidize robotics investments by local firms.

 Wang Dayong, president of Zhejiang Sanhua Automotive Components, told Reuters that his major challenge is attracting and retaining workers, a problem he hopes robots can solve.